dskvr/sd-ndi-linux/README.md

 Captures video from an NDI source, applies AI transformation using Stable Diffusion, and outputs the result as a new NDI stream.

-Same functionality as [streamdiffision-ndi](https://github.com/ktamas77/streamdiffusion-ndi) but without the spyware dependency or support ;)
+Same functionality as [streamdiffision-ndi](https://github.com/ktamas77/streamdiffusion-ndi) but without the spyware dependency or support.

 **Pipeline:** `NDI Input → StreamDiffusion (img2img) → NDI Output`